shahzeb147/Molecule-featurization-for-Drug-discovery/README.md

 - qm7_coulomb.ipynb: This notebook contains experiemnts that incorporate both single atom and pairwise information.
 It produced better empirical results compared to qm7_full_split.ipynb.
 - qm7_transformer.ipynb: This notebook contains experiments where a transformer layer is integrated into the existing prediction pipeline.

+## data

+- This file contains QM7 data which has around 7165 molecules.

 ## Results

 The table below presents the performance of the Transformer Encoder across various hyperparameter configurations, evaluated using Mean Absolute Error (MAE) on training and test sets: